How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 People: Profiles of Founders, internal experts, advocates, partners, influencers

-Insights: Stories, observations, examples powered by interviews + AI Notetakers
+Insights: Trends, patterns, anomalies powered by interviews + AI Notetakers

 Operations & Performance: Channels, KPIs, campaigns, experiments, dashboards